Paranormal investigators looking for ghosts in Harrisburg

 HARRISBURG, Pa.
 (WHTM) — If you’ve ever heard noises and thought a building was haunted, you’re not alone.
 A group of local paranormal investigators is making its way through the Midstate, checking out the explainable.

 Paranormal investigators were at the Harrisburg Midtown Arts Center (HMAC) this past weekend looking for ghosts and spirits.
-It was first a mansion built-in 1865.
+A mansion first-built in 1865.

 Through the years, employees have heard and seen some explainable things.